Sawka01/VKNewsFeed/README.md

 This project was completed with swiftbook.ru VK News Feed App course.

-VKNewsFeed - application for displaying VK news feed.
+VKNewsFeed - application for displaying VK news feed with dynamic cells and a collection of images in the post.

 Data request occurs from the server using the VK SDK API and JSON data parsing.